• School Nomination

 Judging Criteria

-1. A reflection on “Building a sustainable future” (40%)
+1. A reflection on “Advocating for Change: Shaping a Sustainable Future” (40%)

 2. Community service (40%)